-If you are using the Academic Research product track and identified that the disconnection lasted five minutes or less, you can use the backfill parameter, backfill_minutes.
+If you are using a Project with Academic Research access and identified that the disconnection lasted five minutes or less, you can use the backfill parameter, backfill_minutes.
 If you pass this parameter with your GET /tweets/search/stream request, you will receive the Tweets that match your rules within the past one to five minutes.
 We generally deliver these older Tweets first before any newly matched Tweets, and also do not deduplicate Tweets.
 This means that if you were disconnected for 90 seconds, but request two minutes worth of backfill data, you will receive 30 seconds worth of duplicate Tweets, which your system should be tolerant of.
 Here is an example of what a request might look like with the backfill parameter:

 curl 'https://api.twitter.com/2/tweets/search/stream?backfill_minutes=5' -H "Authorization: Bearer $BEARER_TOKEN"